elhui2/Reboot-Project/README.md

 ### Changes in this version

-- Script theme.js cambiado de jquery a js
-- Add button color in theme customization
+- Add seo meta descriptions
-- Fix bugs

 ### TODO:
 - Layout of categories and blog page and search
 - Make a efficient proccess for the creation of custom css resources
+- Clean unused css and js from colorlib and friends